 |Tagline||This should be a phrase, not a sentence (no period at the end).
 Avoid using a sales tone in the tagline.
 Instead, construct a short phrase that describes the solution.
 This should be a tagline for the product itself, not the partner offering it.||Example|

 |Overview & About Partner:|

 |Overview||The overview should include an in-depth description of the product and its

 key features.
-This is an overview of the solution, not the partner.
+This should be an overview of the solution itself, not the

 Proofread for any spelling or grammatical errors.
 Avoid using a sales tone.